To avoid situations like losing all your content online just because of a single security flaw you may want to check these tips.

 How to make your WordPress site secure?

 Use strong passwords

 Obviously, stronger passwords are important.
 If you are using a short and predictable password (such as your name and last name, or something like 123456) for the admin account for a WordPress website, change it with a stronger one immediately.
 The majority of the attacks are happening on the WordPress login page and every WordPress site has one.
 You can also use plugins like WPS Hide Login as a layer of security.
 You can also limit login attempts against brute force attacks.

-As we mentioned above, WordPress and most popular plugins are always releasing updates to patch security flaws and for performance upgrades.
+As we mentioned above, WordPress and the most popular plugins are always releasing updates to patch security flaws and for performance upgrades.
 If you are insisting on an older version of WordPress, that means your website is prone to be hacked by an already known attack method.
 Shortly, whenever you see an update notification on your WordPress dashboard, apply it as soon as you can.

 Web Application Firewall

 Choose hosting providers that offer web application firewalls, or WAF for short.
 Firewalls have a set of rules defined by the server admin teams.
 Firewalls can detect and block requests based on those rules.
 It is good to know that your hosting provider’s security team is also helping with your WordPress website’s security with the firewall and the rules.
 If your provider doesn’t offer such a service, you may install a firewall plugin but it brings a heavy workload alongside.